yunimoo/elichika/docs/README.md

 Check out the specific documentations on how the server work and on how to do certain things.

 ## Server implement progress
 Quick summary of what works and what doesn't.
+If you want to see it in a more technical sense, checkout the [endpoints](https://github.com/arina999999997/elichika/blob/master/router/endpoints.md) listing.

-TODO: Add specific docs for specific contents if necessary.
+TODO(docs): Add specific docs for specific contents if necessary.

-- [ ] Start up / New account
+- [x] Start up / New account
     - [x] Account created upon trying to login, or created using the transfer system.
-    - [ ] There is no tutorial mode, but in theory it can be reconstructed.
+    - [x] New account will trigger the openning MV and the tutorial mode.
+The tutorial process all work although some part can be improved.
-- [ ] Login
+- [x] Login
     - [x] User can login and play.
-    - [ ] There is no login bonus.
+    - [x] There are login bonus types like normal login bonus, idol birthday login bonus, and new player login bonus.
-- [ ] Profile
+- [x] Profile
     - [x] User can customize the profile section.
-    - [ ] Birthday need to be set using the WebUI, as it is normally set during tutorial and there is no tutorial.
+    - [x] Birthday can be set during tutorial or changed using the WebUI.
 - [ ] Live show
     - [x] Fully working normal live, skip ticket, and 3DMV mode.
     - [x] Correctly award bond points.
+    - [x] You can use your own partner guests.
     - [ ] There isn't any item drops being handled.
 - [x] Story
     - [x] Fully working, you can read all kind of stories and play story songs.